Jahnavi Harrison: Bhakti Without Borders

 Harrison features on "Bhaja Govindam" for the charity album Bhakti Without Borders, which was nominated for a Grammy Award in 2015.

 Mantra Lounge Volumes 1, 2 & 3

 Harrison has recorded tracks for Mantra Lounge Volumes 1, 2 & 3.

 Surrender (Krishna Keshava)

 Willow Smith and Harrison present a unique, first-time collaboration.
 Surrender (Krishna Keshava) is an ancient sacred song from India.
 The Sanskrit lyrics invoke divine peace, protection, and grace.
 Harrison shared the release exclusively with Zoe Ball on BBC Radio 2.

 R I S E

 In 2020, she released the EP R I S E, with Willow Smith.
 Wonderland magazine described it as "a[n] idyllic garden surrounded by angelic ethereal vocals and shimmering productions", with "birds chirping sweetly over melodic guitar strings".

 Into The Forest

 In 2024, she released the album Into The Forest.
-For 2026 Grammy Award her album got a nomination under the category The Best New Age, Ambient or Chant Album.
+For the 2026 Grammy Awards, her album was nominated under the category The Best New Age, Ambient or Chant Album.